raphaelBarman/ADA-dh/project/README.md

 We can also find from the metadata of the article the brand, the category, the related articles and the sales rank.

 The dataset is can also be found under convenient alternative forms, for example a subset containing all users with at least 5 reviews, which could prove to be very useful.

-# A list of internal milestones up until project milestone 2
+# A list of internal milestones up until project milestone 3
-1. Getting familiarized with the cluster environment.
-2. Exploring the different variants of the dataset in order to find the one the most convenient for us.
-3. Exploring the data in general to find some useful metrics (review per user/product, average ratings per user, etc.).
-4. Assess if there is any missing data and if so, find a wind to scrap it.
+1. Develop our answers and go deeper in the analysis, finding out what kind of other questions can be triggered by answering to others
+2. Finding some nice visualisation of the data that can be relevant
+3. Begin the redaction of our observations for the report

 # Questions for TAa